MarekDanco/symmetrybreaking/README.md

 The whole program is run using the `main.py` script.

 The run of the program can be modified by various command line arguments.
-These include axioms of the algebraic structure, the domain size, different cell orderings, opting permutations used for symmetry breaking, counting the approximate number of models and choice of the SAT solver.
+These include the domain size, axioms of the algebraic structure, different cell orderings, opting permutations used for symmetry breaking, counting the approximate number of models and choice of the SAT solver.
 The only required argument is the domain size `n`.

 ## Domain size `n`

+Specify the domain size of the algebraic structure using an integer value.
 The minimal domain size is 2.

 ## Structure axioms